 The benefits of BreezeBondTM include the following:

-• Single-component adhesive
+• Single-component, water-based adhesive

 • Cost-effective option with minimal investment requirements